rspacjer/emacs-config/README.md

 - `grep`
 - `diff`

 If you install it in `C:\MinGW\msys\1.0\bin` directory, then everything should work good.
-If you change the directory, then please change this path in `\config\rs-env.el` file.
+If you change the directory, then please change the path in `\config\rs-env.el` file.

 #### Markdown ####

-To be able to generate HTML (or other formats) from markdown you can install [Pandoc](http://pandoc.org/)
+To be able to generate HTML (or other formats) from markdown you should install [Pandoc](http://pandoc.org/)

 #### Spell checker ####